JuergenGutschOnTwitch/Juergen.IO.Stream/README.md

 This is just a plan.
 I'll try to follow this plan as best as possible.
 But family and work always have a higher priority, so it may happen that I need to cancel or move a show if there are some conflicts.

 # sharpcms
 The sharpcms is a pretty old C# CMS, which I own together with @thomas3577.
 We got the project ownership many years ago from a danish developer who stopped maintaining it.
-I'd like to move the sharpcms to ASP.NET Core together with you and some other experts who will join the stream as geuests.
+I'd like to move the sharpcms to ASP.NET Core together with you and some other experts who will join the stream as guests.

 Hope I'll get @thomas3577 for the first stream (and some more).
 That would be super awesome :)